Frequently Asked Questions

 Our online courses bring you high school classes via the Internet.
-Students need only a modem, Internet access, and a password to dial into the Internet for assignments, lecture notes, class discussions, and exams.
+Students need only a modern computer and reliable internet access to access assignments, lecture notes, class discussions, and exams.

 How does a high school student enroll in the Online Program?

 Just visit your home school guidance counselor to discuss your interest in our Online Program.
 Your counselor will then assess your needs and suitability for taking courses online.
 If appropriate, the counselor will complete the registration process.